maxnyla/fruity-game/README.md

 ### Code validation <a name="codevalidation"></a>

-I ran all my code through the  [W3C Markup Validation Service](https://validator.w3.org), the [CSS Validation Service](https://jigsaw.w3.org/css-validator) and the [Online Javascript Validator](http://beautifytools.com/javascript-validator.php)
+I ran all my code through the  [W3C Markup Validation Service](https://validator.w3.org), the [CSS Validation Service](https://jigsaw.w3.org/css-validator) and the [JSHint Javascript Validator](https://jshint.com/)

 This gave me a few errors on the css stylesheet that required making changes to the code.
 Some of them were related to the colour property as I had used the wrong code and others had to do with properties set in the wrong order (non alphabetical).
-I also had some superfluous items in the js code and alerts referring to older IE versions.
+I received some warnings on the Javascript validator but these were alerts referring to older IE versions and not errors, so I believe they can be ignored.
+One alert refers to code that was included in the html file.

 Links to the results of the last validation completed can be found below: